-- Winning full acquittal on behalf of an Iowa State University professor charged with domestic assault.
+- Winning full acquittal in state court on charges of domestic abuse.

-- Securing full dismissal on behalf of a local healthcare provider for allegations of improper coding.
+- Securing full dismissal on behalf of a local healthcare provider for allegations of improper medical coding.

 Adam publishes and presents on legal issues and developments across Iowa.
 Most recently, he has co-authored two law review articles on the First Amendment.
 The first focuses on the evolution of protections on speech in the digital age.
 The second focuses on the free exercise portion of the religion clause.
 Adam also recently presented for the Iowa Bar Association on the topic of legal ethics.

 Adam is actively involved in the Polk County Bar Association and the Iowa State Bar Association.
 He has been appointed to serve on the Iowa State Bar Association’s Board of Governors.